anaclumos/extracranial/Research/pages/LavaLab Cohort of Spring 2023.md

 ### Documate

 Documentations tool that generates a [[Docusaurus]]-like website, given a PDF.
-Integrated GPT for semantic searches and Chat explanation: [[Conversational AI Tools for Thought]].
+Integrated [[Generative Pre-trained Transformer|GPT]] for semantic searches and Chat explanation: [[Conversational AI Tools for Thought]].

 ### Codeflow